BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

         print(f"{name}\t{ttl}\tIN\t{rtype}\t{value}")
 ````

-This gave me some output that looks like this, which I could then import into Bunny's DNS service.
+This gave me some output that looks like the example below, which I could then import into Bunny's
+DNS service.

 ```
 blakerain.com.
 300	IN	A	85.10.205.2